-Yizkor is recited before Musaf.
+Before Musaf, Yekum Parkan is recited as per a regular Shabbos.
+Following that, Yizkor is recited.
 Those who leave the Shule for Yizkor may recite "Av Harachamim" after Yizkor if they wish to.

 After the Kaddish right before Musaf, the Gabbai announces "Mashiv HaRuach u'Morid HaGeshem" (all four words).
-From that point onwards, one recites "Mashiv HaRuach u'Morid HaGeshem" in Shmoneh Esrei.
+From then on, one recites "Mashiv HaRuach u'Morid HaGeshem" in Shmoneh Esrei.